jaydeep080805/Currency-Converter/README.md

 - on mac:
   - ```source venv/bin/activate```
 - install the dependencies ```pip install -r requirements.txt```
+- create a .env file with one variable "ACCESS_KEY" which is needed for http://api.exchangeratesapi.io/
 - run the app ```python main.py```